A minimax optimal approach to high-dimensional double sparse linear regression: Introduction

-where positive integer $s$ controls the number of nonzero groups selected into the model.
-The group sparsity means that within a group, the coefficients are either all zero or at least one nonzero.
-In particular, when $p_1 = \ldots = p_m = 1$, the group selection with group $\ell_0$ sparsity constraint boils down to the standard best subset selection.
+where $\{G_j\}_{j=1}^m$ are the indices of $m$ non-overlapping groups such that $\cup_{j=1}^mG_j=\{1,\ldots,p\}$.
+Here positive integer $s$ controls the number of nonzero groups in the model.
+The group sparsity means that within a group, the coefficients are either all zeros or at least one nonzero.
+In particular, when $|G_1| = \ldots = |G_m| = 1$, the group selection problem boils down to the standard best subset selection.
 To date, a variety of practical algorithms have been explored and investigated to conduct group $\ell_0$ selection \citep{BOMP, huang11b, hazimeh2021grouped, zhang2022}.

 When considering each group that has been selected, it is generally accepted that only a few of the variables that make up the group are actually significant.
-We refer to this idea as double sparsity and define it as follows: \begin{definition}[Double sparsity] The regression coefficient $\beta^* \in \mathbb{R}^{p}$ in (\ref{eq.main.1}) is called $(s, s_0)$-sparse if
+We refer to this idea as double sparsity and define it as follows: \begin{definition}[Double sparsity] The regression coefficient $\beta^* \in \mathbb{R}^{p}$ is called $(s, s_0)$-sparse if

 \end{definition} Double sparsity promotes sparsity both within and between groups.
 Specifically, it restricts the number of nonzero groups included in the model to $s$, and within these $s$ groups, the number of nonzero elements must be no more than $ss_0$.
 Intuitively, $s_0$ can be thought of as the average sparsity within the $s$ selected groups, providing insight into the sparsity levels within the nonzero groups.